Employer Research Guide

-Chambers Associate, a UK-based research company, has good summaries of seventeen major practice areas.
+Chambers Associate, a UK-based research company, has good summaries of over 20 major practice areas.

 NALP, the Association for Legal Career Professionals, maintains a website with extensive career planning information for law students, including information about hiring trends in the legal employment market, and links to additional resources that may be helpful to career searches.
 NALP also makes its employer member directory available online.
 The NALP Directory allows searches by practice area, geographic area, by organizations that hire 1Ls or LLMs, comparison charts, and creation of mail merge lists.
 (Note that NALP members are, generally speaking, large firms which come to law school campuses to recruit.)
 NALP also publishes annual “Perspectives” on the most recruiting season, with analysis and breakdowns by regions and “outcomes” (offers and acceptances).
 Here is the most recent Perspective (Fall 2011).

 The CDO’s web site maintains, and regularly updates, resources on various types of legal employment.
 There are pages on Public Interest Careers, Public Service (Government) Careers, Judicial Clerkships, International Careers, and Academic Careers.
 In the private sector, there are pages dedicated to small and medium firms.
 Here is a link to the CDO’s page on alternative legal careers.